airbr/onefile/README.md

 # onefile
 separation of concerns? none of your concern!

-An evolution of ideas and practices .
-Really just playing around with one file.
+just playing around with one file and Tachyons :)

-Courtesy of Tachyons, it doesnt start much more templateish than this:

 ```
 <!DOCTYPE html>